 Celebrating the Importance of Mother Tongue Language

-On February 21, 2020, the world commemorates International Mother Language Day, an annual observance that celebrates linguistic and cultural diversity and promotes multilingualism.
+On February 21, every year, the world commemorates International Mother Language Day, an annual observance that celebrates linguistic and cultural diversity and promotes multilingualism.

 The roots of the day lie in events in Bangladesh on February 21, 1952.
 On that day, students from the University of Dhaka and other places of learning protested at the government’s declaration of Urdu as the sole national language.
 At that time, the country was part of Pakistan.